-On 17 June 2020, ESMA received a request from the European Commission (the "Commission") to provide technical advice to assist the Commission in formulating procedural rules for penalties imposed on benchmark administrators under ESMA's direct supervision (Annex I).
+On 17 June 2020, ESMA received a request from the European Commission (the "Commission") to provide technical advice to assist the Commission in formulating procedural rules for penalties imposed on benchmark administrators under ESMA's direct supervision (Annex II).

-On 23 December 20201, ESMA published a consultation paper to seek stakeholders' input on ESMA's proposals relating to penalties for benchmark administrators under its direct supervision.
+This consultation paper is published to seek stakeholders' input on ESMA's proposals relating to penalties for benchmark administrators under its direct supervision.